resalswe/traffic/README.md

-# traffic
-Real-time monitoring and redirection of vehicle traffic
+# Real-time monitoring and redirection of vechile traffic